 Walk With “The Descendants”Kaua‘i

-Puristic HANALEI BAY also served as an ideal filming location.
-Make the most of your experience at the Bay by booking a night in THE COTTAGES BY HANALEI BAY.
-The cast stationed and filmed at two of the properties’ cottages: NALU BEACH COTTAGE ($1,000/night) and the Hemmings’ own KAUIKEOLANI ESTATE ($2,500/night, one-week minimum).
-Call (888) 900-1454, or visit www.hanaleiland.com to reserve a room.
+HANALEI BAY also served as an ideal filming location.
+If you would like to prolong your venture, book a night in COTTAGES BY HANALEI BAY.
+The cast stayed and filmed at two properties: NALU BEACH COTTAGE and Hemmings’ own KAUIKEOLANI ESTATE.
+Visit hanaleiland.com to reserve a room.

-Make like Matt King (Clooney) and jog on the beach by the ST. REGIS PRINCEVILLE Resort.
+Make like Matt King (Clooney’s character) and jog on the beach by ST. REGIS PRINCEVILLE RESORT.
 The cast and crew retreated to this luxurious, 9,000-acre oasis after long days on set.
-Rest your head at one of the most spectacular hotels in the islands.
-Bookings at www.stregisprinceville.com or (866) 716-8140.
+Find more at stregisprinceville.com.

 The open-air LIHUE AIRPORT was also featured in the film (when the Kings arrive in Kaua‘i and bump into one of their cousins).
 As Kaua‘i’s only major airport, it also appeared in HONEYMOON IN VEGAS and SIX DAYS, SEVEN NIGHTS.